breakingmews/measurements-api-challenge/README.md

 # Measurements API

-This project provides an API for managing and retrieving measurements.
+This project provides an API for retrieving measurements.

 This project was created as part of a coding challenge.
 The content has been anonymized to respect confidentiality.

+## Endpoints
+### Get info and health status
+`GET /api/v1/info`

+### Get Measurements
+`GET /api/v1/measurements`:
+Retrieve a list of measurements for a given user_id, optionally filtered by start and stop timestamps: supports pagination.

+### Get Measurement by ID
+`GET /api/v1/measurements/{id}`: Retrieve a specific measurement by its ID.

 ## Getting Started